Program Arcade GamesWith Python And Pygame

 Why set_mode?
 Why not open_window?
 The reason is that this command can actually do a lot more than open a window.
 It can also create games that run in a full-screen mode.
 This removes the start menu, title bars, and gives the game control of everything on the screen.
 Because this mode is slightly more complex to use, and most people prefer windowed games anyway, we'll skip a detailed discussion on full-screen games.
 But if you want to find out more about full-screen games, check out the documentation on pygame's display command.

 Also, why size = (700, 500) and not size = 700, 500?
 The same reason why we put parentheses around the color definitions.
 Python can't normally store two numbers (a height and width) into one variable.
 The only way it can is if the numbers are stored as a list.
 Lists need either parentheses or square brackets.
 (Technically, parenthesis surrounding a set of numbers is more accurately called a tuple or an immutable list.
 Lists surrounded by square brackets are just called lists.
-An experienced Python developer would cringe at calling a list of numbers surrounded by parentheses a list rather than a tuple.)
+An experienced Python developer would cringe at calling a list of numbers surrounded by parentheses a list rather than a tuple.
+Also you can actually say size = 700, 500 and it will default to a tuple but I prefer to use parentheses.)
 Lists are covered in detail in Chapter 7.

 pygame.display.set_caption("Professor Craven's Cool Game")

 With just the code written so far, the program would create a window and immediately hang.
 The user can't interact with the window, even to close it.
 All of this needs to be programmed.
 Code needs to be added so that the program waits in a loop until the user clicks “exit.”

 This is the most complex part of the program, and a complete understanding of it isn't needed yet.
 But it is necessary to have an idea of what it does, so spend some time studying it and asking questions.